The following essay explains the methodologies used to compile the tables in the Resources section of the Constitution Annotated website:

 Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court

-This list is undergoing significant revisions and will be updated more fully as broader review of the Constitution Annotated continues.
-This Table provides preliminary revisions to prior versions of the table, listing Supreme Court decisions from October Term 1971 to October Term 2016 that invalidated a law on constitutional grounds.
+This table is undergoing significant revisions and will be updated more fully as broader review of the Constitution Annotated continues.
+This table provides preliminary revisions to prior versions of the table, listing Supreme Court decisions from October Term 1968 to October Term 2018 that invalidated a law on constitutional grounds.
 It includes cases invalidating federal laws, state constitutional or statutory provisions, and local laws.
-The list does not include cases in which the Supreme Court held that a state or local law was preempted, as those cases tend to hinge on an interpretation of positive federal law as opposed to a substantive interpretation of a particular constitutional provision.
-Moreover, the list generally includes only cases in which the Court held that a statute was facially unconstitutional and does not include as-applied challenges.
+The table does not include cases in which the Supreme Court held that a state or local law was preempted, as those cases tend to hinge on an interpretation of positive federal law as opposed to a substantive interpretation of a particular constitutional provision.
+Moreover, the table generally includes only cases in which the Court held that a statute was facially unconstitutional and does not include as-applied challenges.
 In addition to giving the case citations, the Table indicates the term in which the opinion was released, the opinion’s author, and the general subject matter of the case.
-The list also briefly summarizes the law that was held unconstitutional and identifies what portion of the U.S. Constitution the law violated.
+The table also briefly summarizes the law that was held unconstitutional and identifies what portion of the U.S. Constitution the law violated.

 Table of Supreme Court Justices

-The Table of Supreme Court Justices lists all Justices who have served or are currently serving on the Supreme Court along with brief biographical information and key decisions.
-25
+This table lists all Justices who have served or are currently serving on the Supreme Court along with brief biographical information and key decisions.25

 Read the Table of Supreme Court Justices.